CivilEngrTools/pyCET_demo/README.md

 ![shear yield](https://user-images.githubusercontent.com/100242816/156947976-7e1eb46d-c5d1-4309-bb6d-86458eaae044.JPG)

-Second example: desing connection by pyCET
+Second example: design connection by pyCET
 --------

 This example is to show how to use pyCET to design a connection. pyCET itself is a caluction software.
 But it is very powerful and the users could use it for more complicate calculations and designs.